jaredly/jaredly.github.io/source/_posts/analyzing-javascript-with-babel-traverse.md

 ```

 ### And we're done!
 To see the code in context, look at [`analyzeFile.js`](https://github.com/jaredly/stylecleanup/blob/master/analyzeFile.js) in the [`stylecleanup`](https://github.com/jaredly/stylecleanup) project.
 For a real tool, there's some more bookkeeping involved in

 - showing the lines of code where e.g. a missing style is referenced
-- being conservative about what styles are definitely unused vs styles that *might* be unused -- if the stylesheet variable is used in a way that we ignore (e.g. not in a MemberExpression, or with a computed lookup), then there could be references to styles that we can't track.
+- being conservative about what styles are definitely unused vs styles that *might* be unused -- if the stylesheet variable is used in a way that we ignore (e.g. not in a [`MemberExpression`](https://github.com/babel/babel/blob/master/packages/babel-types/README.md#memberexpression), or with a computed lookup), then there could be references to styles that we can't track.